September 1, 2021

 On Tax Status of Medical Marijuana

 A consistent theme of medicine sales throughout many states including Colorado and Texas exempt prescription drugs from sales tax.
 Furthermore, several states, including Texas, Conneticicut, and South Carolina have exempted over-the-counter medicines from sales tax as well.
-It has been estimated that there are approximately 5.4 million medical marijuana patients in the USA.
+It has been estimated that there are approximately .
 Therefore, it is necessary to ensure that medical marijuana patients are exempt from taxes related to their medical cannabis expenses to maintain consistency with other medicines.
 At a minimum, patients should be able to deduct their medical cannabis expenses from their income taxes.
 Additionally, Congress should consider providing coverage for medical cannabis expenses through Medicare and Medicaid.

 On Reducing Barriers to Entry into the Legal Cannabis industry